astral-sh/uv/docs/guides/install-python.md

 !!! note

     Python does not publish official distributable binaries.
-As such, uv uses third-party distributions from the [`python-build-standalone`](https://github.com/indygreg/python-build-standalone) project.
-The project is partially maintained by the uv maintainers and is used by other prominent Python projects (e.g., [Rye](https://github.com/astral-sh/rye), [Bazel](https://github.com/bazelbuild/rules_python)).
+As such, uv uses distributions from Astral [`python-build-standalone`](https://github.com/astral-sh/python-build-standalone) project.
 See the [Python distributions](../concepts/python-versions.md#managed-python-distributions) documentation for more details.

 <!-- TODO(zanieb): Restore when Python shim management is added
 Note that when an automatic Python installation occurs, the `python` command will not be added to the shell.
 Use `uv python install-shim` to ensure the `python` shim is installed.